Articles by City & Category

 Buying Tickets for the Perot Museum

 First things first: One option is purchasing tickets for the Perot Museum as part of the Dallas CityPASS (which will give you a hefty discount off the list price, and also includes admission to other cool destinations like the Reunion Tower GeO-Deck).
 CityPASS® tickets includes a ticket for a jaw-dropping film in the lavish 3D theater.
 All you have to do is present your booklet or voucher at the box office in the Perot Museum lobby for timed-entry admission.

 Perot Museum Prices

 Perot Museum Parking

 The Perot Museum has a vast parking lot (that includes accessible parking) for visitors.
 This covered parking lot is well-lit and is located under the Woodall Rogers Freeway.
 You can either pay for parking as you exit the lot or via the Box Office.
-It’s $10 for non-members and $5 for members—but keep in mind if you are a member and want to receive the discount you must purchase at the Box Office.
 If you are unable to find parking in the Main Museum Parking Lot (or opt to look elsewhere), there are unaffiliated parking options close by.

 Perot Museum Hours